-3) The multipath fading emulators shall be configured according to the corresponding channel model defined in [TBD]
+3) The multipath fading emulators shall be configured according to the corresponding channel model defined in Annex G.

 4) Adjust the equipment so that the SNR specified in table 8.3.3.1.5-1 and table 8.3.3.1.5-2 is achieved at the BS input during the UCI transmissions.